department-of-veterans-affairs/vagov-content/pages/pension/how-to-apply.md

 layout: page-breadcrumbs.html
 template: detail-page
 title: How To Apply For A VA Pension
-heading: How to apply for a VA Pension as a Veteran
+heading: How to apply for a VA pension as a Veteran
 display_title: How to apply
-description: Find out how to apply for a VA Pension online, by mail, in person, or with the help of a trained professional.
+description: Find out how to apply for a VA pension online, by mail, in person, or with the help of a trained professional.
 If you're not ready to apply now, learn how to submit an intent to file form (VA Form 21-0966) to set the effective date of your claim (the day you can start getting benefits).
 keywords: how to apply for va pension
 concurrence: ""
 order: 2